 The Honest Compromise: Dual-Fuel System

-If you have natural gas AND want efficiency, dual-fuel (also called "hybrid") is the elite option.
+If you have natural gas and want efficient heat pump operation without giving up gas backup, dual-fuel (also called "hybrid") is worth considering.
 You install a heat pump for primary heating + cooling, plus keep a gas furnace as backup for the coldest nights.

-The system automatically switches: heat pump runs above ~35°F, furnace takes over below.
+The system automatically switches: the heat pump runs above a configured outdoor balance point, and the furnace takes over below that setting.

 Cost: $1,000–2,500 more than heat pump alone.
 About the same as new heat pump + new furnace separately.

-Best for: Texas homeowners who want maximum efficiency and have natural gas service.
-Probably the best long-term choice for most homes in Pflugerville, Round Rock, Hutto, central Bastrop, and other gas-served Central Texas cities.
+Best for: Texas homeowners who want heat pump efficiency but already have natural gas service.
+It can be a strong long-term choice for many homes in Pflugerville, Round Rock, Hutto, central Bastrop, and other gas-served Central Texas cities.

 Brand and Sizing Notes